R1ck77/guile-python-interop-test/README.md

 I know: SWIG can do this already, but it's still kinda cool because scheme bootstraps itself (anyway this is my opinion on the matter :) ).

-## Desiderata

-It would be great to being able to push the code generation to a point where all Python C/API functions can be added by just expanding the template.

 ## Bugs

 Many, here is a semi-updated list of the ones I know:

-- automatic code generation doesn't support all combinations of function argumentsand all return types
+- automatic code generation doesn't support all combinations of function argumentsand all return types (it can't at the moment generate some PyErr functions for instance)
-- functions generated have the same reference counting mechanics of the original Python C/API code (obviously) so more work is needed to make it safely usable
+- functions generated have the same reference counting mechanics of the original Python C/API code (obviously): this is not really a bug, but still more work is required to make the calls really usable
-- template.scm is not a valid scheme file but it should be, though